mikestefanello/pagoda/README.md

 #### HTTP server

-When the route tests initialize, a new `Container` is created which provides full access to all of the _Services_ that will be available during normal application execution.
+When the route tests initialize, a new `Container` is created which provides full access to all the _Services_ that will be available during normal application execution.
 Also provided is a test HTTP server with the router added.
 This means your tests can make requests and expect responses exactly as the application would behave outside of tests.
 You do not need to mock the requests and responses.

 #### Request / Response helpers